Mohsin545/DOM-Pig-Game/README.md

 3)after hold press its other player turn
 4)if a player continue rolling dice and there occur 1 than all his current score will be zero 6)and after it now its player 2 turn
+7)plyer Who will reach first at score 10 will be winner